Nevada City Wrongful Death Lawyer

 - Other losses: Loss of companionship, consortium, love, and affection can be claimed.

-I’m Ed Smith, a Nevada City wrongful death lawyer.
-Losing a loved one is tragic enough, but grief is worsened when they were snatched away because of wrongful death.
-For my free and friendly advice, please call me at (530) 392-9400 or the long-distance line at (800) 404-5400.
-An online form is also available.
+Losing a loved one is tragic enough, but grief is worsened when they are taken away because of wrongful death.
+For free and friendly advice, please call our Nevada City wrongful death lawyers at (530) 392-9400 or (800) 404-5400.